php-fig/per-coding-style/spec.md

 MUST be on the next line.
 The closing parenthesis and opening brace MUST be placed together on their own line with one space between them.
 Boolean operators between conditions MUST always be at the beginning or at the end of the line, not a mix of both.
+An expression being split across multiple lines (as might be the case with an anonymous function or array) does not constitute splitting the expressions list itself.

 ```php
 <?php